Split big buys into small repayments

 Interest: 0% if you repay within 12 months

 Frequently asked questions

-You will have to pay a minimum SmartPlan repayment for each SmartPlan you have on your card each month in addition to the minimum monthly repayment on any amount owing on your credit card that is not on a SmartPlan.
+Each month you will have to pay your minimum SmartPlan repayment(s) for each SmartPlan you have on your card.
+In addition, you will have to make the minimum monthly repayment on any amount owing on your credit card that is not on a SmartPlan.

-You can make additional repayments but they will be applied to your Main Account Balance before your SmartPlan balance(s).
+You can make additional repayments, but they will be applied to your Main Account Balance before your SmartPlan balance(s).
 Once your Main Account Balance is paid off, any additional repayments will be applied to your SmartPlan.